 “Wild Rift is not a port of the PC game,” Executive Producer Michael Chow said in the announcement video above.
 “To get the game just right, we needed to rebuild from scratch.
 We spent a long time making sure this would be a true League of Legends experience that’s worthy of your precious game time.”

-When is the League of Legends: Wild Rift release date for mobile and consoles?
+When is the League of Legends: Wild Rift release date?

 Riot has yet to reveal an official release date for any version of Wild Rift, though all of them are expected to come out sometime in 2020.
 The mobile versions, for iOS and Android, are expected to arrive first, in the early months of the year.
 PlayStation 4 and Xbox One — and possibly Nintendo Switch — will get Wild Rift later on in 2020.